xenharmonic-devs/sonic-weave/README.md

 See [BUILTIN.md](BUILTIN.md#prelude-functions).

 ## Odds and ends
 Most of these features were implemented for their own sake.
-N

 #### Neutral Pythagorean notation
 TODO